rabidaudio/synthesizer/presentation/src/slides.md

 ???

-It's a form of artistic expression.
+It's a form of artistic expression. connecting the technical with the artistic.

 It's very sensory driven.
 Turning knobs changes what you hear, etc.

 ---
 ## 2